biud436/InitialEditor/README.md

 # Introduction
-This tool allows you to create a multidimensional tilemap without standalone application in the web.
+This tool allows you to create a multidimensional tilemap.

 ![IMG](https://github.com/biud436/Initial2D/raw/master/docs/img/new_editor.png)